harshmons/monorepo-with-lerna-and-npm/README.md

 - ##### Install dependencies for packages and create symlinks.
 Read more [here](https://github.com/lerna/lerna/tree/master/commands/bootstrap#readme)
 `lerna bootstrap`

+Open http://localhost:3000 to view it in the browser.

-For detailed description of the code please refer my blog [Medium Link] Open http://localhost:3000 to view it in the browser.
+For detailed description of the code please refer my blog https://medium.com/@harshverma04111989/creating-monorepo-using-lerna-dd431d0db072